victorsand/go-mock-example/README.md

 	},
 }
 ```
-We the instantiated the service want to test and provide the mock as the dependency:
+We then instantiated the service want to test and provide the mock as the dependency:
 ```go
 summariesService := SummariesService{
 	activityService: &mockActivityService,